Network

 Conclusion

 Virtel Steps offers simple and convenient tools for networking.
-Use the commands srv new
+Use the commands srv new, srv add, srv run to create servers, and clt req to make HTTP requests.
+This allows you to quickly develop network applications.

 Commands